 If you can stomach it, eat some eggs every morning for breakfast.
 Not only will the protein help keep pregnancy nausea away giving you have a great morning, but “egg yolk is considered the brain food for the growing infant.
 Similar to fish oils, eggs are an excellent source of special long-chain fatty acids called EPA and DHA, which play a vital role in the development of the nervous system in the infant.”
 (2)

 Lentils are a powerhouse of nutrition.
 They are a good source of potassium, calcium, zinc, niacin and vitamin K, but are particularly rich in dietary fiber, lean protein, folate and iron.
 (3)

 Pumpkin seeds are also a nutritional powerhouse wrapped up in a very small package offering magnesium, manganese, copper, protein and zinc.
 My favorite way to eat them is roasted and salted.
 They’re addictive.
 You’re welcome.

 Despite their tiny size, chia seeds are among the most nutritious foods on the planet.
 They are loaded with fiber, protein, Omega-3 fatty acids and various micronutrients.
 (4) My favorite way to eat chia seeds is either in a protein packed pregnancy smoothie or in a yogurt like the picture above.
 Really, the options are endless.

 Of all tree nuts, almonds rank highest in protein, fiber, calcium, vitamin E, riboflavin and niacin content by weight.
 (5) Almonds are an easy snack to keep in a purse or diaperbag.
 I prefer Trader Joes raw almonds.
 If your blender can handle it, add almonds to a smoothie to make a pregnancy superfood smoothie.

 Ladies, eating dates in the last few weeks of pregnancy can help the cervix to become ready for labor (softening and opening).
 I’ve even heard rumors that it can help stop postpartum hemorrhage.
 But even if this weren’t true, dates are still a great boost of energy and high in fiber.

 Some say pineapple induces labor.
 Apparently, pineapple contains an enzyme called bromelain which can cause a uterus to contract.
 Even if it weren’t true, this pregnancy superfood is high in other vitamins and nutrients like Vitamin C.

-If you know of a pregnancy superfood that should be added to this list, join the conversation on Facebook and leave a comment!
-I am always learning about new foods and how they can help pregnant women.
-Thank you!Check out my NEWEST eBook: A Simple Guide to the Hard Parts of Labor!
+PS – If you are looking for a great book about nutrition in pregnancy, please buy Lily Nichols’ book Real Food for Pregnancy.
+It’s hands down the best I’ve read yet!Check out my NEWEST eBook: A Simple Guide to the Hard Parts of Labor!
 What's inside? ---->> ALL of my best information about getting through the hard parts of labor.
 Want a copy?
 Simply click the image above, follow the prompts, and it will be delivered to you today!